Mabdel-03/9.520-The-Geometry-of-Grok/New_Explorations/agop_experiments/analysis/README_ANALYSIS.md

 ### No AGOP Data
 Some experiments may not have `agop_metrics.h5` files.
 The analysis will skip AGOP-specific analyses for these experiments but still process accuracy data.

-### Notebooks Won't Run
+### Notebooks Will Not Run
-Ensure you're in the correct directory and have Jupyter installed:
+Ensure you are in the correct directory and have Jupyter installed:
 ```bash
 pip install jupyter
 cd analysis/